 2. Register Your Business

 Now that you know what’s there, it’s time to secure your business on sites like Google, Bing, LinkedIn and Yelp.
 Anywhere you can find an unclaimed profile for your business, secure it so you can turn it into an asset.
 When you don’t register your accounts, your business appears absent and this will raise a red flag for potential customers.
 If your business is already listed you need to claim and verify the business.
 You want to be able to respond to users who leave reviews whether they are good or bad.
 It shows that you care and also gives you the chance to tell your side of the story.
+Respond to everyone.
+If a person leaves a good review, thank them.
+If a person leaves a bad review, try and improve the situation and understand their side of the story.
 Be sure to be polite and respectful.

 3. Protect Your Name